What You Need To Know About Pregnancy and Wireless Radiation

 From the free brochure "What You Need to Know About Wireless Radiation and Your Baby."

 Download a copy of the Brochure:

-1. Keep your cell phone away from your body.
-Never carry it in a pocket or bra.
-Don't sleep with your phone.
-Switch your phone to airplane mode whenever you are not using it.
+• Keep your cell phone away from your body.
+Never hold it against your head or carry it in a pocket or bra.

-2. Keep your wireless laptop or tablet away from your body.
-Never rest your wireless device on your tummy.
+• Keep your wireless laptop or tablet away from your body.
+Never rest a wireless device on your abdomen.

-4. Don't sit anywhere close to your router or smart meter.
+• Don't sleep close to a router or where a smart meter has been installed on the other side of a wall.
 Turn off routers at night.

 The Joint Statement

 More than four hundred physicians, scientists and public health professionals from around the world have joined together to express their concern about the risk that wireless radiation poses to pregnancy and to urge pregnant women to limit their exposures.

 Read the statement and view signatories